Animacy: Examples

 The distinction between he, she, and other personal pronouns, on one hand, and it, on the other hand is a distinction in animacy in English and in many Indo-European languages.
 The same can be said about distinction between who and what.
-Some languages, such as Turkish, Georgian, Spoken Finnish and Italian do not distinguish between s/he and it.
-In Finnish, there is a distinction in animacy between hän, "he/she", and se, "it", but in Spoken Finnish se can mean "he/she".
-English shows a similar lack of distinction between they animate and they inanimate in the plural but, as shown above, it has such a distinction in the singular.
+Some languages, such as Turkish, Georgian, spoken Finnish and Italian, do not distinguish between s/he and it.
+In Finnish, there is a distinction in animacy between hän, "he/she", and se, "it", but in spoken Finnish se can mean "he/she".
+English shows a similar lack of distinction between they animate and they inanimate in the plural.

 There is another example of how animacy plays some role in English.
 For example, the higher animacy a referent has, the less preferable it is to use the preposition of for possession (that can also be interpreted in terms of alienable or inalienable possession):